 Expansions

 Along with the Utility Disk, Falcom started releasing additional scenarios for the “Sorcerian System” in 1988.
-Whereas Scenario Vol. 1 contained areas similar to those in the main game, the next two changed settings to the Sengoku era of Japan and a fantasy version of ancient Egypt, respectively.
-They were mostly PC-88/X1 exclusive, but in 1992, a packaged version of both Sengoku Sorcerian and Pyramid Sorcerian was released for the MSX2 computer.
-Each scenario pack offered five additional quests.
-Sengoku and Pyramid did not allow to choose a scenario, but instead forced players to go through them one-by-one.
+The first, Additional Scenario Vol. 1, contains areas similar to those in the main game, the next two, Sengoku Sorcerian and Pyramid Sorcerian, changes settings to the Sengoku era of Japan and a fantasy version of ancient Egypt, respectively.
+Each pack offers five scenarios.
+Sengoku and Pyramid do not allow you to choose a scenario, but instead forces players to go through them one-by-one.

 There were also several scenarios that were kind of user-created: The Selected Sorcerian disks were initiated through a contest held by Comptiq magazine of Japan.
 Users submitted scenario designs, and the editor-in-chief of Comptiq and the president of Falcom presided as judges.
 Each scenario disk contained two new scenarios to embark upon.
 There are five Select Sorcerian disks total.